jh-evans/readthedocs/docs/source/using.rst

 2. The different ways that ``getField`` can fail has been captured in code
 3. No ``null`` value has been returned from ``gettField``
 4. The code to handle the two path is standard and easy to follow
+5. Darien tool supports will write all of the code above so that you can focus on what you need to do

 ..
 Considering the failure cases helps you write better tests.